jdhao/blog_source/kitty_config_mac.md

 # How to copy and paste in Kitty terminal?

-By default, to copy selected text to clipboard in Kitty, we can use the shortcut <kbd>Ctrl</kbd>+ <kbd>Shift</kbd> + <kbd>C</kbd>.
-To paste the selected text, we can use the mouse middle click.
+By default, to copy selected text to clipboard in Kitty, use the shortcut <kbd>
+Ctrl</kbd>+ <kbd>Shift</kbd> + <kbd>C</kbd>.
+To paste selected text, we can use
+mouse middle click.

-We can also edit the Kitty config file to add more copy and paste shortcut:
+We can also edit the Kitty config and add more shortcut for copy-pasting:

 ```
 map cmd+c        copy_to_clipboard